Dollywood is an attraction that means many different things to many different people.

 The team at Dollywood uses CrowdRiff Calls-To-Action, which embed links over imagery that lead to the ticket sales page.

 “Just from our home gallery, clicks converted to nearly 100 transactions within a 60-day period that accounted for almost $30,000 in revenue,” said Owen.
 “It’s just by using UGC to push them further down the funnel more quickly.”

 “That was surprising.
 Originally we anticipated [CrowdRiff] would be a successful way for us to showcase the brand, but I don’t think anybody really realized we’d be able to drive that kind of conversion – especially so immediately.”

 Additionally, Dollywood puts a focus on delivering a mobile-friendly website experience, and notes that mobile conversions on these galleries come in at 1.52%, driving nearly 85% of the ticket sales that happen through CrowdRiff.

-To date, they have attributed $90,000 in ticket sales to CrowdRiff.
+In the first 5 months, they have attributed $90,000 in ticket sales to CrowdRiff.

 Next steps: finding more ways to put their guests front and center in their marketing

 Though Dollywood has only been utilizing CrowdRiff for a few months Owens says the brand is already looking for ways to incorporate more user-generated content into its wider marketing strategy.